junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean stutters, his cheeks heated.
 "Shut up."

-He turns to look what the other two are doing now, thinking what to do.
+He turns to look what the other two are doing now, wondering what to do next.

-"What you said about the time flux," Dean asks, "What's that?
+"What you said about the time flux," Dean asks slowly.
+"What's that?
 How do we fix it?"

 Cas explains to him, "Time is fluid.
 I told you that before, that's why we can bend it on occasions."

 "I didn't realize that means literally actual *fluid*."
-Dean feels like the slowest kid in the school, "Thought it's more of a metaphor, like, 'as time passes by like river flowing' kind of thing."
+Dean feels like he's the slowest kid in the school and he doesn't like it.
+"Thought it's more of a metaphor, like, 'as time passes by like river flowing' kind of thing."

 "No, no, nothing like a river."
-The Doctor chimes in, "Humans can only understand things in such strict progression of cause to effect, but actually, from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly-wobbly, timey-wimey stuff."
+The Doctor chimes in.
+"Humans can only understand things in such strict progression of cause to effect, but actually, from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly-wobbly, timey-wimey stuff."

-Dean raises his eyebrows, "That is just so English."
-He cackles.
+Dean raises his eyebrows.
+"That is just so English," he cackles.

 The Doctor disappears inside the blue box, and reappears with a clumsy, odd-looking, circuit-wrapped scavenger device that looks like it's built from a bunch of sixties household items and kitchen utensils.
 A little bigger than his palms.